dbeley/awesome-starred/README.md

 ## Ruby

+- [klaxon](https://github.com/themarshallproject/klaxon) - Klaxon enables reporters and editors to monitor scores of sites on the web for newsworthy changes.
+- [huginn](https://github.com/huginn/huginn) - Create agents that monitor and act on your behalf.
+Your agents are standing by!
+- [quine-relay](https://github.com/mame/quine-relay) - An uroboros program with 100+ programming languages
 - [dev.to](https://github.com/thepracticaldev/dev.to) - Where programmers share ideas and help each other grow
 - [mastodon](https://github.com/tootsuite/mastodon) - Your self-hosted, globally interconnected microblogging community
 - [diaspora](https://github.com/diaspora/diaspora) - A privacy-aware, distributed, open source social network.